temple-geography/fundamentals-arcgis-pro/Lab_01_Introduction_to_ArcGIS.md

     'your workspace' here, you can think of it as 'your Lab1 data folder'.
 Using the term 'workspace' is more concise, and when you become a more advanced GIS user, setting the workspace becomes an important part of automating complex processes.
-If you have a flash drive, create a new workspace folder named 'Lab1'.
+If you are working on campus on a TU computer, it is best to use a USB flash drive and create a new workspace folder named 'Lab1'.
 If you do not have a flash drive create a new folder in the Documents folder.
 (On the Temple lab computers, Documents is located at C:\\data\\Documents.)
 For future labs, create new workspace folders